tensorflow/tensorflow/tensorflow/docs_src/guide/eager.md

 `tf.GradientTape` is a powerful interface for computing gradients, but there is another [Autograd](https://github.com/HIPS/autograd)-style API available for automatic differentiation.
-These functions are useful if writing math code with only tensors and gradient functions, and without `tf.Variables`:
+These functions are useful if writing math code with only tensors and gradient functions, and without `tfe.Variables`:

 * `tfe.gradients_function` —Returns a function that computes the derivatives of its input function parameter with respect to its arguments.
 The input